When the Pontiac Firebird debuted in 1967, John DeLorean immediately saw a need to create an "Ultimate Firebird", a model beyond

 |Pontiac Goes Exotic : The 1968 Brabham 400

 With the Special Projects Group still struggling to get a handle on a how to build a race car, DeLorean and crew contracted Jack

 Brabham, the retired Australian 3-time Formula 1 World Champion, to build an exotic single overhead cam 5-liter engine based on

 the Pontiac 400.
 Brabham had a successful racing firm in Australia called Repco, and his Repco-Brabham engines were winning

 many Formula 1 races around the world.
 It was obvious that DeLorean was still thinking of some sort of collaboration between an

 outside firm and Pontiac, similar to Ford/Shelby or Hurst/Oldsmobile.
 Brabham acquired a 1967 Firebird from GM-Holden (Australia)

 in order to measure the engine bay dimensions and mounting points, and in mid-1967, Brabham's proposal was displayed to Pontiac

 produce five "Repco-Pontiac" single overhead cam (SOHC) fuel injected engines.
 But even with all the exotic hardware, horsepower

 levels were slightly below what the Pontiac Engineers were producing with their 303 cid Ram Air V engines.

-The GM Design Staff built a 1968 Firebird to showcase what would become known as the "Brabham 400", an odd name considering this Firebird
+The GM Design Staff built a 1968 Firebird to showcase what would become known as the "Brabham 400", an odd name considering

-Firebird, painted white.
+body was standard Firebird, painted white.
 After further analysis, it was determined the Repco-Brabham engine would have been

 enormously expensive to build, and with the Pontiac Engineers now making progress on their single-carbed Ram Air V 303 project,

 the exotic SOHC fuel injected Brabham 400 began to lose its luster.

 |The Repco-Brabham became known as the Repco-Pontiac,

 utilizing single overhead cams and fuel injection, the engine

 proved too costly and was still not up to the power levels of

 |The Brabham 400 proposal was created by the GM Design team.
-The car was white, and the
+The car was white,

-why Pontiac chose to keep the name "Brabham 400" when the engine
+mystery as to why Pontiac chose to keep the name "Brabham 400" when the engine

 was actually a 5-liter powerplant, around 302 cubic inches.
 Interesting to note that the

 "Brabham" lettering on the hood was in the same font as the later "Ram Air" decals that

 adorned the hood scoops of a GTO, while the "400" emblems were still die-cast, taken

-|One of the six 1968 PFST cars with the newly developed
+|One of the six 1968 PFST cars with the new Pontiac

-The sail panel extensions on the 1967
+|The sail panel extensions on the 1967

 Fitchbird looked tacked-on when viewed

 from the rear.

 |The wire-mesh grilles on the proposed Fitchbird simply

 ruined the front end design, hiding the 4-headlight system